 Start in a high plank position with hands slightly wider than shoulder-width.
 Lower your chest toward the ground with elbows at 45 degrees, then push back to starting position.

-Benefits: Builds upper body strength, strengthens core, improves shoulder stability, and develops functional pushing strength.
+Benefits: Builds upper body strength, strengthens core, improves shoulder stability for carrying backpacks heavy with textbooks, and develops functional pushing strength.

 Variations: Standard push-ups, knee push-ups (easier), or incline push-ups using your desk or bed (easier).
 Choose the variation that allows you to maintain proper form.
 Start with the easiest variation that challenges you, add 1-2 reps each week, and progress to harder versions as strength improves.